Bounds on quantum evolution complexity via lattice cryptography: An upper bound on geodesic lengths

 Following these guidelines, as a representative `integrable' spectrum $E_n$, we take a set of 3000 randomly chosen numbers drawn from a uniform distribution in the interval $[0,1]$, while as a representative `chaotic' spectrum, we take the eigenvalues of a randomly generated $3000 \times 3000$ Hermitian matrix with elements drawn from a normal distribution.
 The normalization (\ref{TrH2}-\ref{TrH}) is enforced for these spectra via energy shift and scaling, in accord with our general conventions.
 The resulting complexity curves\footnote{The data and code used for the numerics in this article are available in the Zenodo data repository at \href{https://doi.org/10.5281/zenodo.6339975}{https://doi.org/10.5281/zenodo.6339975}.} are displayed in Fig.~\ref{fig:biCmpl}, and appear very similar.
 The linear growth is terminated at the same time for both models, resulting in identical plateau heights.
 Thus, at least at this level, (\ref{biMin}) appears not powerful enough to distinguish between integrable and chaotic Hamiltonians.
 We have verified numerically that the plateau behavior agrees well with our estimate \eqref{eq: variance biinv} in terms of both its height and variance.
 Moreover, we observe very similar complexity curves for integrable and chaotic spectra obtained using other distributions than the ones described above, which suggests that these properties are essentially universal.
 This confirms our intuition that the plateau statistics merely reflects the distribution of distances from random points in a $D$-dimensional Euclidean space to the nearest point of a hypercubic lattice.

-Interestingly, while the variance about the mean saturation value, computed in a sufficiently large time window, agrees very well numerically with the estimate \eqref{eq: variance biinv} for both types of dynamics, the `integrable' curve in Fig.~\ref{fig:biCmpl} displays sharper spikes compared to the chaotic one.
+Interestingly, while the variance about the mean saturation value, computed in a sufficiently late time window, agrees well numerically with the estimate \eqref{eq: variance biinv} for both types of dynamics, the `chaotic' curve in Fig.~\ref{fig:biCmpl} displays less sharp spikes in the intermediate time regime compared to the integrable one.
 Thus, exploring some fine features of the plateau (and not just looking at the typical complexity values) may reveal differences between integrable and chaotic motion.
 This question would be rather interesting to investigate from the mathematical perspective, but it is far from our concrete objective to develop effective complexity measures.
 We additionally mention in passing that another interesting complexity-inspired quantity, not directly related to Nielsen's definition, has been proposed in \cite{complvolume} under the name of `spectral complexity.'
 This quantity is also expressed through the energy eigenvalues and not eigenvectors, but is expected to distinguish between integrable and chaotic spectra.